tristan-smith/EE361Lab4/ee361lab4report.md

 ## Received Power Measurements of FM Radio Stations

 Next, we measured the relative received power of three analog FM radio stations, as described in Section \ref{design-fm}.
-We recorded the details of each station in Table \ref{t-fm}.
+We recorded the details of each station in Table \ref{t-fm}

 Table: Relative Received Power of Three Analog FM Radio Stations\label{t-fm}